theupdateframework/taps/tap7.md

-## TAP 4 Support
+## Adapting TAP 7 for Future Changes
-Accomodating future TUF features or TAPs may require a slightly different arrangement of test data.
+Accommodating future TUF features or TAPs may require a slightly different arrangements of test data.
+[TAP 4 support is provided below](#tap-4-support) as an example.
+Future TAPs that affect test data should specify how test data must be changed.

+### TAP 4 Support
 Operating with multiple repositories, an ability slated for addition to TUF in [TAP 4](tap4.md), requires that test data provide for multiple repositories.
 TAP 4 support expands the formats in this TAP somewhat, as indicated below.
-Other such features may also require expanded test data, and future TAPs that affect test data should specify how test data must be changed.

 For TAP 4 support in TAP 7, these changes are required:
 1. [Include map.json file with Initial Trusted Metadata](#tap-4-support-map-json)